IBM/JSONata4Java/README.md

 If the content parses correctly, you can then execute the parsed expression (expr) against the jsonObj object.

-When you run the Test program above, you will see%3a
+When you run the Test program above, you will see&colon;

 ```
-Using JSON%3a
+Using JSON&colon;
 {
-  "a" %3a 1,
+  "a" : 1,
-  "b" %3a 2,
+  "b" : 2,
-  "c" %3a [ 1, 2, 3, 4, 5 ]
+  "c" : [ 1, 2, 3, 4, 5 ]
 }
 expression=$sum(c)
-evaluate returns%3a
+evaluate returns&colon;
 15
 ```

-Running this in the https://try.jsonata.org we get%3a
+Running this in the https://try.jsonata.org we get&colon;

 ![TryImage](./images/TryJsonata.png)

 The various functions and syntax for the expression are documented at https://docs.jsonata.org/overview.html

-* Short, 5 minute youtube video here%3a https://www.youtube.com/watch?v=ZBaK40rtIBM
+* Short, 5 minute youtube video here&colon; https://www.youtube.com/watch?v=ZBaK40rtIBM
-* Medium, 27 minute youtube video here%3a https://www.youtube.com/watch?v=TDWf6R8aqDo
+* Medium, 27 minute youtube video here&colon; https://www.youtube.com/watch?v=TDWf6R8aqDo
-* Long, 1 hour presentation here%3a https://www.youtube.com/watch?v=ZRtlkIj0uDY
+* Long, 1 hour presentation here&colon; https://www.youtube.com/watch?v=ZRtlkIj0uDY

 This initial release of JSONata4Java has attempted to cover the large majority of features described in the JSONata documentation.

-### Current Limitations%3a
+### Current Limitations&colon;
-There are a few functions that have not been implemented%3a
+There are a few functions that have not been implemented&colon;

-From%3a https://docs.jsonata.org/control-operators we did not implement%3a
+From&colon; https://docs.jsonata.org/control-operators we did not implement&colon;
 * ^(...)
 (Order-by)
 * ... ~> | ... | ...| (Transform)

-From%3a https://docs.jsonata.org/numeric-functions we did not implement%3a
+From&colon; https://docs.jsonata.org/numeric-functions we did not implement&colon;
 * $formatInteger()
 * $parseInteger()

 There are some jsonata.org 1.8.4 tests that we skip because we fail on them in the AgnosticTestSuite.java.

-### Regular Expressions%3a

-Since version 2.0.0 we support regular expression arguments of the form `/<regular expression pattern>/` for functions%3a
-- $contains()
-- $replace()
-- $split()
-- $match()

-There are only few differences to regular expressions in original JSONata due to the fact that in JSONata4Java we use different parser technology and we use the original Java regular expression implementation.

-- we do not support regular expressions patterns containing any white space character.
-  Please use escaped forms%3a **\s \t \n** instead.
-This will be compatible to original JSONata.

-- in function $replace() the behavior of capturing group replacements differs slightly from original JSONata%3a
-    - we support more than 9 capturing groups.
-    - like original JSONata we support escaping $ with $$ in the replacement text but if you want to have a $ at the end of your replacement string you have to escape it explicitly in JSONata4Java%3a
-      Example%3a
-      Original JSONata evaluates `$replace("abcdefghijklmno", /(ijk)/, "$x$")` to `"abcdefgh$x$lmno"`
-      In JSONata4Java you should write `$replace("abcdefghijklmno", /(ijk)/, "$x$$")` to `"abcdefgh$x$lmno"` in order to achieve the same - which is compatible to original JSONata anyway.

-**Please note%3a** that in JSONata4Java <= 1.7.9 we already provided (non documented) regular expressions support for functions%3a
-- $replace()
-- $split()
-- $match()

-when using a pattern argument written in form `"<pattern>"` or `'<pattern>'` containing a regular expression.
-Since version 2.0.0 you have to convert such arguments into syntax `/<pattern>/`.
-Example%3a `$replace("foo bar", "fo.*ar", "Foo Bar")` would have to be converted into `$replace("foo bar", /fo.*ar/, "Foo Bar")` in order to provide the same result.